By Gail Marsh

 Always set out three or more camp chairs near your RV.
 This tells others that at least three people occupy your campsite.

 Purchase a dog toy for a large dog.
 Put the toy, along with a large dog water bowl outside your rig.
-Also, find an app of a dog barking and use it a few times throughout your stay.
+Also, find a sound effect (through an app or YouTube) of a dog barking and use it a few times throughout your stay.
 Or just get a dog!
 Many singles enjoy the company, and a thief or attacker will think twice before targeting someone with a canine companion.

 When drying clothing outside, hang a few men’s shirts on your clothesline along with your own clothes.